ryantd42/NY-Legislative-Git/2023/A6889A-2023/bill.md

  TERMINATING SANCTIONS.
   §  7517.
 BREACH  OF  ARBITRATION  AGREEMENT; SANCTIONS.
-(A) THE COURT SHALL IMPOSE A MONETARY SANCTION AGAINST A  DRAFTING  PARTY  THAT  MATE- RIALLY BREACHES AN ARBITRATION AGREEMENT  BY ORDERING THE DRAFTING PARTY TO  PAY  THE  REASONABLE  EXPENSES, INCLUDING ATTORNEYS' FEES AND COSTS, INCURRED BY THE EMPLOYEE OR CONSUMER AS A RESULT OF THE MATERIAL BREACH.
+(A) THE COURT SHALL IMPOSE A MONETARY SANCTION AGAINST A  DRAFTING  PARTY  THAT  MATE- RIALLY  BREACHES  AN ARBITRATION AGREEMENT, EXCEPT AN ARBITRATION AGREE- MENT INCLUDED IN THE TERMS OF  A  COLLECTIVE  BARGAINING  AGREEMENT,  BY ORDERING  THE  DRAFTING  PARTY TO PAY THE REASONABLE EXPENSES, INCLUDING ATTORNEYS' FEES AND COSTS, INCURRED BY THE EMPLOYEE  OR  CONSUMER  AS  A RESULT OF THE MATERIAL BREACH.
   (B)  IN ADDITION TO THE MONETARY SANCTION DESCRIBED IN SUBDIVISION (A) OF THIS SECTION, THE COURT MAY ORDER  ANY  OF  THE  FOLLOWING  SANCTIONS AGAINST  A DRAFTING PARTY THAT MATERIALLY BREACHES AN ARBITRATION AGREE- MENT, UNLESS THE COURT FINDS THAT THE  PARTY  SUBJECT  TO  THE  SANCTION ACTED  WITH  SUBSTANTIAL  JUSTIFICATION OR THAT OTHER CIRCUMSTANCES MAKE THE IMPOSITION OF THE SANCTION UNJUST:
   (I) AN EVIDENCE SANCTION BY AN ORDER PROHIBITING  THE  DRAFTING  PARTY FROM CONDUCTING DISCOVERY IN THE CIVIL ACTION;
   (II) A TERMINATING SANCTION BY ONE OF THE FOLLOWING ORDERS:
   (1)  AN  ORDER STRIKING OUT THE PLEADINGS OR PARTS OF THE PLEADINGS OF THE DRAFTING PARTY; OR
   (2) AN ORDER RENDERING A JUDGMENT  BY  DEFAULT  AGAINST  THE  DRAFTING PARTY; OR
   (III)  A  CONTEMPT SANCTION BY AN ORDER TREATING THE DRAFTING PARTY AS IN CONTEMPT OF COURT.
   § 5.
 This act shall take effect immediately.